This problem has been inspired by "The Man", a story by Raymond Briggs, which you might like to read.

 Why do this problem?

-offers a context in which to think about relative size and gives children chances to estimate quantities.
+offers a novel context in which to think about relative size, and gives children chances to estimate quantities.
 The fictional nature of the situation might draw learners in and make them curious to investigate further.

 It might be appropriate to read the book "The Man" (by Raymond Briggs) with the class prior to working on this task.

-How long is one centimetre?
-Ten centimetres?
-So how high do you think a mug might be?
+How high do you think a mug might be?